How to draw scientific diagrams

 screen the same size as yours.
 Increasingly, people are browsing

-websites on handheld devices such as iPhones, which have a maximum
+websites on mobile devices, many of which have a maximum

 9. Beat your poor artistic skills